-History of Antoinette’s Then and Now
+History of Antoinette’s Apartments and Suites

-Antoinette, the Person – Yes, there was a real Antoinette (1891 – 1986).
+Antoinette, the Person – Yes, there was a real Antoinette (1891 – 1986)

 Antoinette’s, the Property

 She quickly got involved in the community as an active volunteer and leader.
-She has been on the board as Director for the local Chamber of Commerce since 1994; served as Treasurer of the Cape May County Art League and Greater Cape May Historical Society (GCMHS); was President of the GCMHS from 1997-2000.
+She has been on the board as Director for the local Chamber of Commerce since 1994; served as Treasurer of the Cape May County Art League and Greater Cape May Historical Society (GCMHS); and was President of the GCMHS from 1997-2000.
 She was active as Vice President of the South Jersey PC Users group.
-In 1994, she became the founding President of the Victorian Guest Accommodations (VGA) promoting family oriented Apartments and Suites.
+In 1994, she became the founding President of the Victorian Guest Accommodations (VGA) promoting family oriented apartments and suites.

-Antoinette’s, the Senior Addition
+Antoinette’s Apartments & Suites, the Senior Addition

-The most memorable is “Life with Antoinette" written by the Innkeeper in 1994.
-The stories were portrayed to her by Antoinette’s daughter Maria.
-It is a wonderful collection of short stories of life experiences of Antoinette.
-How Dominic in 1896, her future husband, fell in love with her at the age of 5 and pursued her till she finally married him at the age of 15.
+The most memorable book in our collection is “Life with Antoinette,” written by the innkeeper Deanna in 1994.
+The stories were told to her by Antoinette’s daughter Maria and the book is a wonderful collection of short stories of Antoinette’s life experiences.
+Our favorite is about how in 1896, Dominic, her future husband, fell in love with her at the age of 5 and pursued her till she finally married him at the age of 15.
 This is just one of the many stories shared in this storybook.